NoahBres/LearnRoadRunner/docs/trajectorybuilder-functions.md

 //
 // Due to the holonomic nature of mecanum drives, the bot is able
 // to make such a movement while independently controlling heading.

+// 🚨  Will cause PathContinuityException's!! 🚨
+// Use splineToSplineHeading() if you are chaining these calls

 new TrajectoryBuilder(new Pose2d())
   .splineToLinearHeading(new Pose2d(40, 40, Math.toRadians(90)), Math.toRadians(0))